 The promise of encrypted information and better security is particularly useful for your salesforce and may increase customer loyalty.
 Transactions are faster and simpler.
 In 2019, blockchain apps went mobile and devices served as nodes within the chain.
 Blockchains resist any unauthorized changes to data, so you can limit which employees have access.

-The Internet of Things seems to increase faster each year.
+The Internet of Things seems to increase faster each year with the changing technology trends.
 Our homes are connected with smart cameras, doorbells and baby monitors.
 Everything around us seems to tap into WIFI and connect up to some type of network.
 Even our picture frames pull information from social media or accept emailed photos from family and friends.

 2019 was a year where we became more connected than ever before and it shows no signs of slowing down.
 According to Statista, there are 26 billion connected devices globally in 2019 and the number should reach around 75.44 billion by 2025.

 The IoT allows employers to cut down on busy work and increase productivity.
-Look for solutions to repetitive work that eats up your employees’ time.
+Look for solutions to repetitive work that eats up your employees’ time can be done by following technology trends.
 For example, is there an app that speeds up compiling a report on customer habits?
 Another app might map out the route that makes the most sense for salespeople visiting clients in the field.

 Virtual reality (VR) and augmented reality (AR) is increasing in popularity.
 As cell phones become more advanced, the high resolution of the screens and the storage capacity means workers can now use AR and VR to create new worlds and make adjustments to designs on the fly.